awsdocs/amazon-connect-admin-guide/doc_source/enable-analytics.md

   + None
   + RedactedOnly
   + RedactedandOriginal
-+ Language: choose one of the following \(case sensitive\)
++ Language: Choose from the [list of available languages](supported-languages.md#supported-languages-contact-lens)\.
-  + en\-US
-  + en\-GB
-  + en\-IN
-  + en\-AU
-  + es\-US: Redaction is not supported for this language

 You can set these attributes in the following ways:
 + User defined: use a **Set contact attributes** block\.
-For general instructions about using this block, see [Using a Set contact attributes block](use-attributes-cust-exp.md#use-set-contact-attrib-block)\.
+For general instructions about using this block, see [How to reference contact attributes](how-to-reference-attributes.md)\.
 Define the **Destination key** and **Value** for redaction and language as needed\.

-  The following image shows how to use contact attributes for redaction:
+  The following image shows how to use contact attributes for redaction\.
+Note that **Value** is case sensitive\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-contact-attributes-enable-redaction1.png)

   The following image show how to use contact attributes for language:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-contact-attributes-enable-redaction2.png)
-+ [Use a Lambda function](use-attributes-cust-exp.md#attribs-with-lambda)\.
++ [Use a Lambda function](attribs-with-lambda.md)\.
 This is similar to how you set up user\-defined contact attributes\.
-A Lambda function can return the result as a key\-value pair, depending on the language of the Lambda response\.
+An AWS Lambda function can return the result as a key\-value pair, depending on the language of the Lambda response\.
 The following example shows a Lambda response in JSON:

   ```
   {